Abdullahsab3/lightspeed/README.md

 - The bigger picture: A universal template engine for CRUD microservices: All you have to do, is define the template in a language of choice, using the template keywords and the language conventions.
 - Support for custom indentation and linting.
 Everything related to this is at this point hardcoded.
 - Optimisations: Incremental computation for example can speed up stuff.
+- Support for self reference within an entity (if you have nested entities like categories for example)
 - And a whole list of other things :)